digitallawyer/openlegaldictionary/_definitions/fonds-perdus.md

 ---
 title: Fonds Perdus
 permalink: "/definitions/fonds-perdus.html"
 body: In French law.
-A capital ls said to be invested d fond* perdus when lt ls stipulated that in consideration of the payment of an amount as interest, higher than the normal rate, the lender shall be re-paid his capital in this manner.
+A capital is said to be invested d fond* perdus when it is stipulated that in consideration of the payment of an amount as interest, higher than the normal rate, the lender shall be re-paid his capital in this manner.
 The borrow-er, after having pald the Interest during the period determined, is free as regards the cap-ital